JulioGuillermo/godeep/README.md

 sub := tensor.Sub(mul, add)

 // Build the computational graph to execute all the operations.
-// Note: we just past the result tensor of all operations (the last tensor) g, err := graph.NewGraph(sub) if err != nil {
+// Note: we just pass the result tensor of all operations (the last tensor) g, err := graph.NewGraph(sub) if err != nil {
 	log.Fatal(err)